-- Both Zenobia and Jihl are fightable in the sequel, former as a storyline boss and latter as DLC.
+- Both Zenobia and Jihl are fightable in the sequel, the former as a storyline boss and the latter as DLC.

 - The last enemy you face during Titan's trials is one of the Undying, which kills the behemoth Titan had intended for you to fight.

 - This is also seen in certain chapters of Sword of Seals.
-For instance, when you go to free the Western Isles once and for all, Narshen is sitting on the throne.
-He then leaves and puts his second-in-command Flaer in charge...who then makes way for Aine when he shows up.
+For instance, when you go to free the Western Isles once and for all, Lord Arcard is sitting on the throne.
+When the chapter starts proper, he leaves and puts his and Narcian's subordinate, General Flaer, in charge... who then makes way for the Manakete Aine when he shows up.

 - An early mine level of the Ganbare Goemon game Goemon's Great Adventure has a boss setup on a bridge against a bigger version of the standard haniwa enemy, except the haniwa is instantly smashed by a giant skeletal hand from behind the bridge, and Goemon must then fight a gashadokuro (giant skeletons composed of starved bodies).

 - In the beginning of God of War: Chains of Olympus, a cyclops armed with a gigantic club smashes through a door you're trying to open.
 You drive off his first attack, and then the massive Basilisk, the real first boss, nibbles the cyclops from outside the door and eats it.
 At least he leaves you his club to use on the big lizard.